ashishps1/awesome-low-level-design/problems/elevator-system.md

 # Designing an Elevator System

-This blog post explores the design and implementation of an Elevator System using object-oriented principles in Java, focusing on functionality, scalability, and user interaction.
+This article explores the design and implementation of an Elevator System using object-oriented principles in Java, focusing on functionality, scalability, and user interaction.

 ## System Requirements